AmirhosseinAbutalebi/ZoomCvPy/README.md

 # ZoomCvPy
-Zoom tool design with opengl in python
+Zoom tool design with opencv in python